-HCPF contracts with Health Services Advisory Group, Inc. (HSAG) to annually review the utilization management (UM) program and related policies and procedures of each RAE and MCO, as well as a sample of prior authorization denials to determine whether the MCEs followed federal and state regulations and internal policies and procedures that impact mental health parity.
-HSAG's FY 2023-2024 report contains findings from their audit of calendar year (CY) 2023 denial letter records for each MCE.
-The findings include a score for each MCE that indicates the level at which each one followed their internal policies related to prior authorization and the reason for denial, notification of determination, timeframes for the sending of notices, notice of adverse benefit determinations including required content, use of qualified clinicians when making denial decisions, peer-to-peer review, and use of established authorization criteria.
+HCPF contracts with Health Services Advisory Group, Inc. (HSAG) to perform an annual assessment of Colorado's seven RAEs and two MCOs, collectively referred to as "managed care entities (MCEs)" to determine whether each MCE has implemented and followed its own written policies, procedures, and organizational processes related to utilization management (UM) regulations.
+HSAG's FY 2024-2025 report contains findings from their audit of calendar year (CY) 2024 denial letter records for each MCE.
+The findings include a score for each MCE that indicates the level at which each one followed their internal policies related to prior authorization and the reason for denial, notification of determination, timeframes for the sending of notices, notice of adverse benefit determinations (NABDs) including required content, use of qualified clinicians when making denial decisions, peer-to-peer review, and use of established authorization criteria.